 The National Honor Society (NHS) elevates a school’s commitment to the values of scholarship, service, leadership, and character.
-Earning and maintaining a chapter of NHS is a proud accomplishment for a school, its school leaders—and in particular, the administration led by the principal and the faculty council led by the adviser—in administering a national recognition program that celebrates holistic assessment of student achievement.
+Earning and maintaining a chapter of NHS is a proud accomplishment for a school and its school leaders—particularly the administration led by the principal and the faculty council led by the adviser—in administering a national recognition program that celebrates holistic assessment of student achievement.

 The national office provides the following resources to help advisers administer their chapter’s NHS recognition program: